wwwild/CBC/readme.txt

 Introduction
 ============

-This set of directories and files represents an automated system for maintaining the CBC media (i.e. sermon) web site.
+This set of directories and files represents an automated system for maintaining the CBC media (i.e. sermon) web page; the rest of the www.cbcofconcrete.org web pages are outside the scope of this automation.
-(I didn't investigate the processing of the church calendar as I've never gotten confirmation about MS Publisher being able to save in PDF or some graphic format.)

-This automation is implemented by a set of free, open source software obtained from the following locations:
-* Ant - to run the scripts - http://ant.apache.org/bindownload.cgi
-* jython - Java-based scripting implementation - http://www.jython.org/downloads.html
+This automation is implemented by free, open source software.
+This automation has been developed on Windows, but should be portable to other operating systems that support Java (e.g. Mac OS, Linux).
+Unfortunately, this openness raises a number of technical issues, mainly that over time the various versions are updated, creating dependencies, etc.  These are discussed below:

+* Java - this is the foundation of these scripts as it is a prerequisite to Ant, jython, etc. If you already have Java installed on your computer (assuming it's a current version) you can ignore the remainder of this bullet.
+To confirm if Java is installed enter the following command at a command prompt: java -version
+As of this writing the current version of Java is 1.8.
+You should download and install the Java JDK from  http://www.oracle.com/technetwork/java/javase/downloads/index.html, click the Downloads tab and click the Java Platform (JDK) Download link, click the Accept License Agreement radio button and click the appropriate download for your platform.
+Save the resulting file to your computer and execute or process it as appropriate.
+You will need to note the installation location of Java to later set the JAVA_HOME environment variable (see below).

+* Ant - this is the tool that runs the scripts.
+Generally you can use the latest version of Ant, but beginning with version 10.1 Java 1.8 is required; so, if your Java version is not at this level choose a lower, compatible version.
+Download Ant from: https://ant.apache.org/bindownload.cgi  You will need to unzip the installation file to your target installation folder and note its location for setting the ANT_HOME environment variable (see below).

+* jython - this is Java implementation of the python scripting language and is used to validate that a sermon date is a Sunday.
+Download Jython from http://www.jython.org/downloads.html using the Standalone Jar link, as of this writing the current version is 2.7.0.
+Place the jython.jar file in the folder you will be running the scripts from.

-* Ant and/or jython require the following Apache (www.apache.org) tools* Ant and/or jython require the following Apache (www.apache.org) tools:
+* Ant and jython require the following additional Apache (www.apache.org) tools:
-  * Apache_bsf - Download and copy bsf.jar to C:\GitHub\CBC
+  * Apache_bsf - Download the binary zip from https://commons.apache.org/proper/commons-bsf/download_bsf.cgi and place the resulting bsf.jar file in the folder you will be running the scripts from.
-  * Apache_commons_logging - Download and copy commons-logging-1.1.1.jar to C:\GitHub\CBC
+  * Apache_commons_logging - Download the binary zip from https://commons.apache.org/proper/commons-logging/download_logging.cgi and place the resulting jar file in the folder you will be running the scripts from.
-  * Apache_commons_net - Download and copy commons-net-3.3.jar to the Ant lib directory.
-Modify the CLASSPATH in build.bat if necessary.
+  * Apache_commons_net - Download the binary zip from https://commons.apache.org/proper/commons-net/download_net.cgi and place the resulting jar file in the Ant lib folder and modify the CLASSPATH variable in build.bat if necessary.

-One prereq for this (aside from your computer being Windows) is that you have a Java installed on your computer, most do.
-If it's just a Java runtime (i.e. without JAVA_HOME set) then you are going to see an annoying error message like this:

-  Unable to locate tools.jar.
-Expected to find it in C:\Program Files\Java\jre7\lib\tools.jar

-By installing a Java JDK and setting JAVA_HOME you can avoid this error.
-(I have setup the build.bat file specifically for my machine and yours may be different: @set JAVA_HOME=C:\Program Files\Java\jdk1.7.0_02)
+* GitHub - the script software is stored publicly on GitHub.
+You can access it via the web (https://github.com/wwwild/CBC.git) and you will need to setup a GitHub account to access it.
+There is a Sign Up link it the upper right corner of the web page.
+(Alternatively you can install the desktop client https://desktop.github.com/)

 <Installation-Steps>